When Was Billiards Invented? Exploring the Sport’s Rich History – Blatt Billiards

 Before you learn about when billiards was invented, you should know a little bit about the game.
 Billiards is a game with many forms, including snooker and the many varieties of pool.
 According to Britannica, billiards is “any of various games played on a rectangular table with a designated number of small balls and a long stick called a cue.”

-When Was Billiards Invented?
+When Was the Game of Billiards Invented?

 Old illustration of a billiard club.

-Our first solid record of when billiards was played is from the 1340s in France, although you would not recognize it as the game we play today.
+Our first solid record of when billiards was played is from the 1340s in France.
+Although, you would not recognize it as the game we play today.
 It was an outdoor game back then, and looked something like the game of croquet, played on the grass with a mallet.

 Who Invented Billiards?